ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 2. Request authorization to perform actions on behalf of the human (target identity).
 3. Establish a delegated authorization context that:
    - Verifies the non-human identity is permitted to represent the human identity,
-   - Ensures the resulting authorization context reflects the permissions and constraints of the original identity.
+   - Ensures the resulting authorization context reflects the permissions and constraints of the original human identity.

-This model requires an explicit and verifiable mechanism for delegation.
-It is not simple impersonation, but a structured approach where authorization is granted and enforced according to defined rules and trust relationships.
+This model requires an explicit and verifiable mechanism for impersonation and delegation.
+It is a structured approach where authorization is granted and enforced according to defined rules and trust relationships.

 ### Trust Models and Authorization Contexts